SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

    .. function:: size_t remaining() const

-      Return the number of available remaining bytes that could be written in the buffer.
+      Return the number of available remaining bytes that could be written to the buffer.

-   .. function:: BufferWriter& resize(size_t n)
+   .. function:: BufferWriter & resize(size_t n)

       Set the number of bytes of valid (written) data.